HamedFathi/hamedfathi/source/_posts/the-dotnet-world-csharp-source-generator.md

 This is not a "normal" `ProjectReference`.
 It needs the additional 'OutputItemType' and 'ReferenceOutputAssmbly' attributes.

 So you should be able to access to generated namespace.
-Update your `StudentRepository` as following
+No need to use `DapperSqlMapper` and `IDapperSqlMapper` any more just update your `StudentRepository` as following

 ```cs
 // StudentRepository.cs